raohmaru/romtools/rom-name-finder/docs/GLOSSARY.md

 ### Development

 - **Repository Pattern** - A design pattern that abstracts data access logic and provides a more object-oriented view of the persistence layer.
-In this project, repositories encapsulate Prisma queries.
 - **Hook** - A React Hook (useState, useEffect, useContext, etc.) that allows functional components to use state and lifecycle features.
 - **Custom Hook** - A reusable function that encapsulates component logic and can be shared across components (e.g., `useAuth`, `useApi`).
 - **Type Guard** - A TypeScript function that narrows the type of a variable within a conditional block.
 - **DTO (Data Transfer Object)** - An object that carries data between processes, typically used for API request/response payloads.
-- **Entity** - A domain model object that represents a database table, typically defined in Prisma schema.
+- **Entity** - A domain model object that represents a database table.

 ### TypeScript